rising-dancho/flask-react-native/README.md

 - make sure you have `XAMPP` with `MySQL` and `Apache` running on the localhost. (so that you have access to `PhpMyAdmin`: create a new table there and name it `flask`)
 - python must also be installed on your machine (tick the `PATH` checkbox before installing python)
-- create the `virtual environment`, activate it (make sure you are in the `Scripts` directory), then install the packages in `requirements.txt`
+- create the `virtual environment`, activate it (make sure you are in the `Scripts` directory where `activate.bat` is located), then install the packages in `requirements.txt`
 - once your done with the instructions above, `cd` to the `backend` folder and then run in the `Command Prompt`:
   `python app.py`
 - finally, install `Postman` so that you can test the `CRUD` routes